 After Black Thursday, 16/17 December 1943, the bodies of those who had been killed were either escorted back to their home for burial, or interred at Cambridge City Cemetery where there was a special war graves section.
 All the dead Dominion aircrew were buried there, it not being possible to send them home.
 Photographs were taken of the funeral and of the coffins, to send back to the relatives and show them that the dead had been buried with full military honours.

 The multiple coffins were brought into the cemetery in solemn procession, each squadron having its own ceremony.
-The photograph above apparently show the arrival of the funeral procession for members of 405 Squadron, which was based at Gransden Lodge, very close to Bourn.
+The photograph above apparently shows the arrival of the funeral procession for members of 405 Squadron, which was based at Gransden Lodge, very close to Bourn.
 One of those being buried was Bob Bessent, a Canadian, and it is from his family’s collection that the photograph is taken.
 (With thanks to William Francis Bessent and Jane Pilling-Cormick.)

 In a letter dated 24 December 1943, sent to Bob Bessent’s parents, Group Captain Fauquier described the funeral in some detail.
 The coffins, covered with a Union Jack, were carried by fellow airmen, accompanied by a firing party.
 As the coffins were lowered, the Last Post was sounded.
 Wreaths were sent from the officers of the Squadron, the senior NCOs and the airmen.
 Temporary wooden crosses were erected and permanent gravestones were to be set up at a later time.